Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.

 All contingent beneficiaries must sign off on any changes to an irrevocable trust along with the primary beneficiaries and the trustee and have the right to petition the probate court to order a trust to be altered.

-Unless otherwise designated, a contingent beneficiary also has the right to petition the probate court to remove a trustee that has not been properly managing the assets of the trust, but
+Unless otherwise designated, a contingent beneficiary also has the right to petition the probate court to remove a trustee that has not been properly managing the assets of the trust, but does not have the rights to manage or request details of any of the trust’s assets.

-Designate the trust as the beneficiary in your will or using a form specific for your retirement account.
+Designate the trust as the beneficiary in your will or use a form specific for your retirement account.
 In the space for designation of a beneficiary, add [The Trustee’s Name] as trustee for [The Name of the Living or Special Needs Trust], date (month date, year).

 When this is done properly assets will be transferred from your will or retirement account to the trust upon your death.